-ContentThe content region is in the center of the page.
+ContentThe content region is in the center of the content.
 This region resides between the header and the footer regions.
-This is generally the largest part of any page and contains most of the relevant information.
+This is generally the largest part of any content and contains most of the relevant information.
 Most of the work users do will only be in this region.

 FooterThe footer region is the bottom portion of the screen.
 If there is anything in this region at all, then it more than likely contains contact information.

 The McNeese website uses this region to provide site-wide navigation.
 For users who are logged in, this will also contain additional controls for managing content.
 The header region is broken up into the following menus and sub-regions (see: Basic Usage - Image 2 and Basic Usage - Image 3).